Health and safety representatives

 Guidance

 HSE supports the vital contribution health and safety representatives and trade unions make to maintaining and improving health and safety in the workplace.
-HSE has provided the TUC with the "Brown Book" (Safety Representatives and Safety Committees Regulations 1977, Approved Code of Practice and guidance) for training purposes.
+We have provided the Trades Union Congress (TUC) with the Approved Code of Practice and guidance on the Safety Representatives and Safety Committees Regulations 1977 for training purposes.

 Whatever type of health safety representative you are, you need information and materials to help you do your work.
-You can find helpful information in our good practice guidance on:
+You can find helpful information in our good practice guidance on consulting with representatives.
+It includes advice on:

 You can use these forms to record the results of your inspection.